Comradehacker1120/crypto-wallet-finder/README.md

 ## 🔐 Security Notes

-- This tool **does not** hack or steal wallets
+- This tool **does not support** illegal hack or steal wallets
-- It demonstrates how wallet generation works
+- chance of getting valid key is 30/70 %
-- Finding a wallet with balance by brute force is mathematically improbable
+- Finding a wallet with balance
-- Generated private keys are never transmitted anywhere
+- Generated private
 - API keys are stored locally only

 ---